Alexander-Lancellott/MHGU-MHXX-HP-Overlay-For-Switch-Emulator/README.md

 ## How to use

 To use the overlay, simply open the `MHGU-MHXX-HP-Overlay.exe` file.

-> [!IMPORTANT]
-> If the overlay is not working properly, try running it with administrator privileges to ensure it functions correctly.
-If you're unsure how to do this, you can check this [guide](https://www.majorgeeks.com/content/page/how_to_run_an_app_as_administrator_in_windows_10.html).

 If one of the games from the [compatibility list](#compatibility) isn't running in the emulator, you will see a red message in the overlay console saying **No game running** and a countdown starting from 20 minutes.
 When the countdown reaches zero, the overlay will automatically close to save resources.